 At present, there are thirty two full-time faculty members, one Professor Emeritus, Professor, Dr Serajul Islam Choudhury, one UGC Professor, Dr Fakrul Alam, one Honorary Professor, Dr Sadrul Amin, and three part-time teachers working for the department.
 Some of the teachers of the department have specialized from reputed foreign universities in British, American, Caribbean and Postcolonial literatures, while others have done advanced work in ELT, Applied Linguistics and TESOL.
 The English Department teaching faculty comprises highly qualified academics and professionals.
 They keep themselves updated by engaging in professional activities.
 These include research, conducting and participating in workshops, national and international seminars and conferences.
 They have published extensively in academic journals at home and abroad.

-Among the several teachers who have passed away in the last decade are Professor Razia Khan Amin, Professor Khondakar Ashraf Hossain, Professor Ahsanul Haque, Professor Imtiaz Hasan Habib, Ms Husniara Huq and Ms Inari Hussain who have made significant contribution to our literature.
-Quite a few distinguished faculties have retired in the past few years, including Professor Niaz Zaman, Professor Dr. Shawkat Hussain, Professor Dr. Kaiser M. Hamidul Haq, Professor Dr Syed Manzoorul Islam, Professor Dr Sadrul Amin Professor Nafisa Jamal, Professor Dr Fakrul Alam and Professor Dr Kazal Krishna Banerjee.
+Among the several teachers who have passed away in the last decade are Professor Razia Khan Amin, Professor Khondakar Ashraf Hossain, Professor Ahsanul Haque, Professor Imtiaz Hasan Habib, Ms Husniara Huq and Ms Inari Hussain, Professor Kashinath Roy.
+They have made significant contribution to our literature both in English and Bangla.
+Quite a few distinguished faculties have retired in the past few years, including Professor Niaz Zaman, Professor Dr. Shawkat Hussain, Professor Dr Kaiser M. Hamidul Haq, Professor Dr Syed Manzoorul Islam, Professor Dr Sadrul Amin Professor Nafisa Jamal, Professor Dr Fakrul Alam and Professor Dr Kazal Krishna Banerjee.

 HEADS OF THE DEPARTMENT (1921-1972)